 Graduate School Resources

+The Bursar’s Office provides information about tuition and fees associated with being a graduate student.
 Resources to help you afford graduate study might include assistantships, fellowships, traineeships, and financial aid.
 Further funding information is available from the Graduate School.
 Be sure to check with your program for individual policies and restrictions related to funding.

 Minimum Graduate School Requirements

-Review the Graduate School minimum academic progress and degree requirements, in addition to the program requirements listed below.
+Review the Graduate School minimum degree requirements and policies, in addition to the program requirements listed below.

 Named Option Requirements